Woman in safety gear analyzes inventory data on a laptop in a warehouse with stacked boxes.

 All test cases for a system under test should be traceable to the business requirements.
 We want to ensure that we have full test coverage of requirements and change requests while also ensuring that we are not wasting our time testing irrelevant components.
 Consider using something like a requirements traceability matrix to help with this effort.

-Reusability
+5. Reusability

 Test cases will probably change over time as the system under test evolves throughout its life, but we certainly want to write automated tests that will be reusable for as long as possible.
 Write the test case to be modular and easily maintainable.
-Let’s say the login example test case will be automated, if I know the button image will be changing in future versions then I should consider interacting with the web element instead of the image in order to make the test more maintainable and in-turn, more likely to be reused.
+Let’s say the login example test case will be automated.
+If I know the button image will be changing in future versions, then I should consider interacting with the web element instead of the image in order to make the test more maintainable and in turn, more likely to be reused.

 A single test case shouldn’t depend on other test cases for execution.
-Ideally, to create larger end-to-end tests you should be able to combine your independent, modular test cases into test suites for sequential or parallel execution.
+Ideally, to create larger end-to-end tests, you should be able to combine your independent, modular test cases into test suites for sequential or parallel execution.

 Is it necessary to test every permutation or just the critical path?
 What about negative testing possibilities?
-In our web login example, we want to test valid username and password login combinations – but do we also want to check for the possibility of various kinds of invalid login credentials?
+In our web login example, we want to test valid username and password login combinations, but do we also want to check for the possibility of various kinds of invalid login credentials?
 What if users enter weird characters into the username and password fields?
-It might be ok to only test the critical path, especially if a tight deadline is looming, but you should at least have the debate where to draw the line with your testing.
+It might be ok to only test the critical path, especially if a tight deadline is looming, but you should at least have the debate on where to draw the line with your testing.

 Are you interested in learning more about implementing test automation in your warehouse management system?
 Check out our success stories, our blog, or learn more about the Cycle platform.